--r RESOURCE, --resource RESOURCE Add or update a resource to a Windows executable.
+-r RESOURCE, --resource RESOURCE

+Add or update a resource to a Windows executable.
 The RESOURCE is one to four items, FILE[,TYPE[,NAME[,LANGUAGE]]].
 FILE can be a data file or an exe/dll.
 For data files, at least TYPE and NAME must be specified.
 LANGUAGE defaults to 0 or may be specified as wildcard \ to update all resources of the given TYPE and NAME.
-For exe/dll files, all resources from

-FILE will be added/updated to the final executable if TYPE, NAME and LAN-GUAGE are omitted or specified as wildcard .
-This option can be used multiple times. uac-admin Using this option creates a Manifest which will request elevation upon application restart. uac-uiaccess Using this option allows an elevated application to work with Remote Desktop.
+For exe/dll files, all resources from FILE will be added/updated to the final executable if TYPE, NAME and LANGUAGE are omitted or specified as wildcard \.This option can be used multiple times.

+--uac-admin

+Using this option creates a Manifest which will request elevation upon application restart.